 Shaggy Haired dog c 2BC

-The Lagotto arguably the oldest water dog, first developed from an ancient type of shaggy haired Spaniel-type dog, possibly dating back as early 4 or 5 BC (Centuries Before Christ) when the Italian Peninsula was, together with Greece, one of the earliest cradles of civilization.
+The Lagotto arguably the oldest water dog, first developed from an ancient type of shaggy haired Spaniel-type dog, possibly dating back as early 4 or 5 BC (Centuries Before Christ) when the Italian Peninsula was, together with Greece, one of the earliest cradles of civilisation.

-The historical reasons are based on the assumption that the Italian Peninsula was, together with Greece, one of the earliest cradles of the Mediterranean and world-wide civilization.
+The historical reasons are based on the assumption that the Italian Peninsula was, together with Greece, one of the earliest cradles of the Mediterranean and world-wide civilisation.
 Since very ancient times Italic peoples had flourishing trade relations with Eastern peoples.
 Said relations entailed ongoing contacts at every level that allowed each population to become familiar with extremely differing habits and mores (customs) that could be spread only in this way.
 Surely this also applied to dogs.
 This explains the many findings, (especially during archaeological excavation North Eastern Italy) concerning various breeds of dogs, and in particular a curly and shaggy-haired small-sized water dog.

 Water Dog c 1803